gbr1/upcreate3_docs/assembly_instructions/01_preparation.md

 ![02](./images/upcreate3_assembly_00002.jpeg)

-## 2. Mount the UP Squared v2 3d printed adapter
+## 2. OPTIONAL: Mount the UP Squared v2 3d printed adapter

+_This step is not required to the correct functionalities of the robot._

 You need the UP2v2, 3d printed adapter and 4 M2.5x6 screws.
 ![03](./images/upcreate3_assembly_00003.jpeg)